onfork/ipv6-hosts_wiki/sn-domains.md

     ```

 2. `[45]` and `[78]` are combinations of first column's 10 chars in the table
     below.
-They represent the servers' group numbers.
+They represent the servers' group (Point of Presence) numbers.
 It's `0-9` from top to
     bottom respectively.

     ```